-Demise is simply lawyer speak for the description of the property being let.
-It can however be used quite cleverly to include and exclude parts of a building.
+Demise is simply 'lawyer speak' for the description of the property being let.
+It can, however, be used quite cleverly to include and exclude parts of a building.
 Why is that important?
-Well whether say the roof joists or the structural walls are or aren’t included in the ‘demised premises’ affects who is responsible for fixing them if they go wrong.
+Whether the roof joists or the structural walls are or aren’t included in the ‘demised premises’ affects who is responsible for fixing them if they go wrong.

-It is extremely helpful therefore if you think about the structure and shape of the building being let
+It is extremely helpful if you think about the structure and shape of the building being let:

-(b) provide us with a plan of the premises showing not only the boundaries but also common areas, parking, access routs etc.
+(b) Provide us with a plan of the premises showing not only the boundaries but also common areas, parking, access routes etc.